littlebizzy/slickstack/readme.md

 After installation, you can manage your SlickStack server by running the bundled scripts located within the `/var/www/` directory using `sudo bash`, as needed.
 In most cases, however, there shouldn't be much hands-on management because SlickStack runs scheduled cron jobs that connect to this GitHub repo.

-You can safely re-install SlickStack anytime via `sudo bash /var/www/ss-install` without causing conflicts or data loss, since the installation process is designed to be idempotent.
+Reinstallation through `sudo bash /var/www/ss-install` is designed to reconcile the managed stack without deleting normal WordPress content, but it is a broad maintenance operation that upgrades packages, rewrites managed configuration, may synchronize staging, truncates SlickStack logs, resets permissions, purges caches, and restarts services.
+Review the [Installation](docs/installation.md) guide before rerunning it on production.

 **Note:** SlickStack uses a self-signed OpenSSL certificate by default, so Cloudflare should be active on your domain before SSL (HTTPS) will appear fully secure in browsers.
 If you wish to use Let's Encrypt instead, be sure to change your settings in `ss-config` before running the installation.